4d/docs/docs/Concepts/dt_blob.md

 ## Passing blobs as parameters

-4D BLOBs can be passed as parameters to 4D commands or plug-in routines that expect BLOB parameters.
-BLOBS can also be passed as parameters to a user method or be returned as a function result.
+Blobs can be passed as parameters to 4D commands or plug-in routines that expect blob parameters. blobs can also be passed as parameters to user methods, or returned by functions.

 ### Passing a 4D.Blob